How Fed cuts will shape Gulf spending from credit cards to corporate debt | The National

 A drop in policy rates in the Gulf is a boon for consumers whose credit card debt and personal loans would carry lower interest.

-Vijay Valecha, chief investment officer at Century Financial, said it will not only free-up cash but it also means cheaper mortgage rates that would encourage people to buy homes.
+Vijay Valecha, chief investment officer at Century Financial, said it will not only free up cash but it also means cheaper mortgage rates, which would encourage people to buy homes.

-Demand for residential and commercial properties is set to increase, which is a good sign for the real estate market, said Shivam Dubey, associate partner of mortgage advisory at Youae Mortgages.
+Demand for residential and commercial properties is set to increase, which is a good sign for the property market, said Shivam Dubey, associate partner of mortgage advisory at Youae Mortgages.

-As lower interest rates may discourage traditional saving, some homeowners may invest in home renovations, which can enhance their property values, he added.
+Because lower interest rates may discourage traditional saving, some homeowners may invest in renovations that enhance their property's value, he added.

 For developers, lower global and regional borrowing costs reduce the financial burden of project financing and refinancing, according to a report by ValuStrat.

-The retail sector is expected to be the biggest beneficiary of a rate cut and subsequent rise in consumption as consumer confidence grows.
+The retail sector is expected to be the biggest beneficiary of a rate cut and subsequent rise in consumption as customer confidence grows.

 In Jordan, where household debt levels are more sensitive to interest rate changes, a Fed cut may offer “meaningful relief”, improve consumer sentiment and boost domestic consumption, he added.